Zelda II: The Adventure of Link: Experience levels

-In this installment, Link gains experience points to upgrade his attack, magic, and life by defeating enemies.
-He can raise each of these attributes to a maximum of eight levels.
-Raising a life level will decrease the damage Link receives when hit, raising a magic level will decrease the magic points cost of spells, and raising an attack level will strengthen his sword's offensive power.
-In the Western version of the game, each attribute requires a different amount of experience to level up, with the life level requiring the fewest points to level and attack requiring the most.
+In this installment, Link gains experience points to upgrade his Attack, Magic, and Life attributes by defeating enemies.
+He can raise each of these attributes a maximum of seven levels above their starting point.
+A level increase for Attack, Magic, or Life will respectively increase the sword's offensive power, decrease the amount of magic needed to cast spells, and reduce the damage Link takes from enemy attacks.

+In the Western version of the game, each attribute requires a different amount of experience to level up, with Life requiring the fewest points to level and Attack requiring the most.
 When enough points are acquired to raise an attribute, the player may choose to level up that attribute or to cancel and continue gaining experience points towards the next level in another attribute.
-In the original Japanese version, all attributes require the same number of experience points to level up, and the required number is lower, but if the player loses all of his lives, the levels of all attributes will be reset to the lowest of the three (while level upgrades in the Western version are permanent).
+In the original Japanese version, all attributes require the same number of experience points to level up, and the required number is lower; however, if the player loses all lives, the levels of all attributes will be reset to the lowest of the three (while level upgrades in the Western version are permanent).
 Once Link has raised an attribute to the maximum level of eight, further advances in that attribute will earn Link an extra life, without advancing the attribute itself.
 Link begins the game with four Heart Containers and four Magic Containers and can acquire up to four more of each, permanently increasing his life points and magic points respectively.
 Other games in The Legend of Zelda series only allow Link to increase his strength through new weapons, items, and Heart Containers.
 Certain enemies drain Link's experience when they attack, but he will never lose a level once raised.
 When a game ends or is saved, the cartridge records Link's current ability levels and the number of experience points required for the next increase but resets his accumulated points to zero.